Leadership and Program Oversight

 Medical Director, DSHS Center for Public Health Policy and Practice

-Dr. Pont co-founded and served as the founding medical director for Dell Children's Texas Center for the Prevention and Treatment of Childhood Obesity, which strives to empower families and communities to lead healthy, happy lives through a bilingual interdisciplinary weight management clinic, individual and group family-based programs, and other education, advocacy and research initiatives.
+Dr. Pont co-founded and served as the founding medical director for Dell Children's Texas Center for the Prevention and Treatment of Childhood Obesity, which strives to empower families and communities to lead healthy, happy lives through a bilingual interdisciplinary weight management clinic, individual and group family-based programs, and other education, advocacy, and research initiatives.
 Through Dr. Pont and his team's work Dell Children's became the first Seton facility to have a vegetable garden, an associate gym, and associate fitness classes.
-Dr. Pont and team also worked with It's Time Texas to create and launch the novel Choose Healthier app and website.
+Dr. Pont and the team also worked with It's Time Texas to create and launch the novel Choose Healthier app and website.

 Dr. Pont also previously served as the medical director for Austin ISD Student Health Services and as the medical director for children's health for the Community Care Collaborative.
 Dr. Pont is an Assistant Professor of Pediatrics with UT Austin Dell Medical School, and UT-Austin Departments of Advertising and Nutrition, and a Clinical Associate Professor with Texas A&M Health Science Center.